System Administrator Appreciation Day: Russia

 Since 2006, the All-Russia System Administrator Gathering is held annually near Kaluga city.
 In present times thousands of people come there from more than 150 cities of Russia, Ukraine, Belarus and Kazakhstan.
 There is also a separate event near Kaluga called LinuxFest which is held on the last Friday in July.
 There is also a similar regular event in Novosibirsk on the bank of Novosibirsk Reservoir.

 Ekaterinburg technicians also celebrate the last July Friday.
 Before 2010 there were spontaneous gatherings, and since 2010 the event received official permission from Ekaterinburg authorities to be annually held near famous Keyboard monument in the city centre with support from IT companies.
-There are "sysadmin competitions" between participants: they throw defunct PC mice to reach maximum distance and also throw such mice (with their "tails" cut out) within an empty distant computer case used as basket.
+There are "sysadmin competitions" between participants: they throw defunct PC mice to reach maximum distance and also throw such mice (with their "tails" cut out) into a distant empty computer case used as basket.
 Additionally, they powerlift a bundle of unused HDDs.
 In 2016 during such an event a memorial plaque was set up at the monument to honor Eugene Zorin, the Ekaterinburg FidoNet organizer and Internet pioneer who died recently.